 The Maruti Alto 800 is a great city car.
-If you need a no-nonsense economical set of wheels to commute from point A to point B, the 800 is or you!
+If you need a no-nonsense economical set of wheels to commute from point A to point B, the 800 is the one for you!

 "The Alto seems lost among the options from Renault, Datsun & Hyundai.
 The only weapon in Maruti's arsenal is its strong after sales service. "

-For those looking for a bit of style or more power, there’s its bigger sibling - the Alto K10 too.
+For those looking for a bit of style or more power, there’s its bigger sibling - the Alto K10.
 Besides, you can also consider the Renault Kwid and Datsun redi-GO for the same money.

 The new Alto 800 is aimed to please all and thus gets a neutral design that neither stands out nor too plain.
 Maruti has used what they term as a Wavefront design which gives the new Alto its lines and curves.

 At the front, the Alto 800 gets a sleek grille with the Suzuki logo placed under it.
 The petal-shaped headlamps budge out and features amber headlights with turn indicators.
 The new bumper sports cuts and creases and has provision for foglamps.
 Most importantly, the left side outside rearview mirror is now standard.